This was sent to Page Larkin

 - You’re not alone.
 There are 20+ million singles back in the dating game.
 Like you, many singles are bored playing Solitaire and are ready to play a rousing game of Hearts.
 Get out of the house and join a walking, hiking, biking, rowing, kayaking, birding, debate, tennis, ping-pong, or spelunking club.
 See Meetup.com for hundreds of organizations in your zip code.

 - Adopt and embrace the C’est la vie Attitude.
 You know, life is short and why waste time?
-Refrain from perching over a phone waiting for it to ring or checking your emails 10 times a day.
+Refrain from perching over a phone waiting for it to ring or checking text/emails 10 times a day.
 Your mother was right: “Go outside and play.”
-It’s up to you – perform the ‘due diligence’ and find out where the action is (See: Top Ten Places to Meet Men and Women in Marin and SF
+It’s up to you – perform the ‘due diligence’ and find out where the action is (See: Top Ten Places to Meet Men and Women in Marin and SF)

 - Be Brave.
 So you are ready to start dating again?
 Want to get back in the saddle?
 There will always be a Greek chorus of friends and family urging you to get back on the horse.
 If you have images of a sweet pony- ride dancing in your head, be prepared.
-The 2012 foray in dating is more like the electronic bull you remember from that John Travolta movie, Urban Cowboy.
+The recent foray in dating is more like the electronic bull you remember from that John Travolta movie, Urban Cowboy.
 Best advice: “Better buckle up.
 It’s going to be a bumpy ride.”
-Get in the game and enjoy the new adventures in the unique and novel Date World 2011
+Get in the game and enjoy the new adventures in the unique and novel: Suddenly Single Date World

 - Your Mother was wrong: Do talk to strangers.
 Everyday.
 It’s okay, and heartily recommended that you look them in the eye, smile and say “hi” to five strangers – every single day.”
 Have fun in the New Year.
 Start now.